Angela is a business owner and blogger who is learning her way through the professional world.

 - you have all the latest gadgets, but feel lonely.

-Although I cannot guarantee financial freedom if you follow these steps, I do know that by following God's plan, there is great blessing.
-Too often we have found ourselves so far down the wrong path when it comes to finances, that it takes years to overcome where we had led ourselves.
+Although I cannot guarantee financial freedom if you follow these steps, I do know that by following God's plan, there is a great blessing.
+Too often, we have found ourselves so far down the wrong path when it comes to finances, that it takes years to overcome where we had led ourselves.

 © 2018 Angela Michelle Schultz